-Is there a child who doesn’t love playing with coloured water?
+Is there a child who doesn’t love water play?
 This backyard water and science activity is a super way for kids to learn about colour-mixing, to strengthen fine and gross motor skills, and it’s a terrific way for children to keep cool on a hot, summer day!

 Setting up your colour laboratory: